 The exchanging and giving of gifts is believed to have started in medieval Germany, where the wife would be presented with a silver wreath by her friends and neighbors upon the couple reaching 25 years of marriage.
 Over time more anniversaries were celebrated, with traditional gifts being given on major anniversaries to celebrate the likes of 10 years, 25 years, 50 years and 75 years of marriage.
 Today specific gifts are exchanged between married couples for every year up until the 50th anniversary, with proposed gifts for the years after that.
 For instance, the 60th wedding anniversary gift is to be diamonds.
 In bygone years diamonds were the gift given upon the anniversary of 75 years of marriage, but it was changed to 60 years when the 60th anniversary of Queen Victoria ascending the throne was referred to as the Diamond Anniversary.
 When Queen Elizabeth II celebrated her 60th year on the throne it was commonly referred to as her Diamond Jubilee year.

-Some traditional wedding anniversary gifts have changed over the years, with the modern version being more widely accepted globally, however some have remained the same through the ages.
+Some traditional wedding anniversary gifts have changed over the years as well as the wedding anniversary themes, with the modern version being more widely accepted globally, however some have remained the same through the ages.
 For the most part traditional wedding anniversary gifts both in the UK and the U.S. were practical.
 That is not to say that the modern versions are not practical but it is easy to see how commercialism has influenced the list of gifts given today.

 The following table shows how those gift ideas have changed, and the differences between the British traditional and the U.S. traditional anniversary gifts: